-Current Law: Since 1983, businesses investing in the development of drugs to diagnose, treat, or prevent qualified rare diseases (affecting fewer than 200,000 persons in the United States) and conditions have been able to claim a non-refundable tax credit equal to 50% of certain qualified clinical testing expenses incurred or paid during the development process.
-These drugs are known as orphan drugs.
+Current Law: Since 1983, businesses investing in the development of drugs to diagnose, treat, or prevent qualified rare diseases (affecting fewer than 200,000 persons in the United States) and

 To prevent a company from receiving a double tax benefit for the same expenditure, the tax code restricts the credits and deductions a business claiming the orphan drug tax credit may take in the same year.
 More specifically, expenses used to claim the orphan drug tax credit cannot also be used to claim the section 41 research and development tax credit.